atauenis/webone/README.md

 The program's settings are in the __webone.conf__ file (but any other file name can be used too).

-See [WebOne wiki](https://github.com/atauenis/webone/wiki) for complete list of features and full documentation.
+See **[WebOne wiki](https://github.com/atauenis/webone/wiki)** for complete list of features and full documentation.

 ## Server prerequisites
 Windows 7 (2008 R2) SP1+ / Linux / macOS and .NET 6.0 Runtime are required on server PC.
 See [.NET 6.0 System Requirements](https://github.com/dotnet/core/blob/main/release-notes/6.0/supported-os.md).

 ## Image and video converting
-* Picture format converting is performing via `convert` from ImageMagick (installing automatically).
+* Picture format converting is performing via `convert` utility from ImageMagick (bundled with WebOne).
-* Video files can be converted on fly via `ffmpeg`.
-It's included in Win-x64.full zips, and can be installed manually on Linux/macOS.
-* To watch YouTube.com videos through proxy, install `ffmpeg` together with `youtube-dl` (included in Win-x64.full zips) and use included `yt.bat`/`yt.sh` script.
+* To watch YouTube.com videos through proxy, install `ffmpeg` together with `youtube-dl` (included in `win-x64.Full` zips, and can be installed manually on Linux/macOS).

 ## Install
-Manuals about how to set up a WebOne proxy on [Windows](https://github.com/atauenis/webone/wiki/Windows-installation) / [Linux](https://github.com/atauenis/webone/wiki/Linux-installation) / [MacOS](https://github.com/atauenis/webone/wiki/MacOS-X-installation) servers are in the Wiki.
+Manuals about how to set up a WebOne proxy on [Windows](https://github.com/atauenis/webone/wiki/Windows-installation) / [Linux](https://github.com/atauenis/webone/wiki/Linux-installation) / [macOS](https://github.com/atauenis/webone/wiki/MacOS-X-installation) servers are in the Wiki.

 ## Run
 *	On Windows simply run `webone.exe`.
 On first launch it will show UAC warning about system settings change - it is normal, as WebOne would configure Windows to allow running proxies without administrator rights.
 However, you may do this step [manually](https://github.com/atauenis/webone/wiki/Windows-installation#how-to-run-without-admin-privileges) and deny the UAC request.

-*	On Linux & macOS it is important to set `DefaultHostName` option in `[Server]` section of configuration file.
-Details are in the [wiki](https://github.com/atauenis/webone/wiki/Linux-installation#common-things).

-	*Tip:* you may store your own configuration in `/etc/webone.conf.d/` directory.
-It will override `webone.conf` settings and will not be overwritten on package updates.

-*	On distributions of Linux the proxy is installing as a service, so it can be configured via regular service management commands:
+*	On Linux the proxy is installing as a service, so it can be configured via regular service management commands:
 	```
 	$ sudo service webone start
 	or